Do You Really Want

 Every golfer should have a goal to improve for every year they play, but most golfers peak early and never improve beyond that point.
 One study, I believe it was from the National Golf Foundation, found that the average golfer reached this level after only three years of playing.
 This is ridiculous!
 Not the study results, but the fact that golfers reach their peak after only playing for three years.
 It shouldn't be this way, and it doesn't have to be!!!

-The reasons for such poor results are simple enough: 1) golfers don't practice properly, 2) poor golf instruction—most Golf Professionals have little training in how to teach golf, 3) golfers don't stick with a program long enough to see real swing improvement.
+The reasons for such poor results are simple enough: 1) golfers don't practice properly, 2) poor golf instruction—many Golf Professionals have minimal training in how to teach golf, 3) golfers don't stick with a program long enough to see real swing improvement.

 The road to improvement is simple: practice properly—at least one month for every swing motion you are trying to change (and periodically practice it for additional months in the future), be sure you're working on the right thing by taking from the best instructor you can find (finding a good instructor can be a challenge, do some digging!), and understand that you will go through extended rough patches—don't stop, deal with it!!!